avocado-framework-tests/avocado-misc-tests/io/net/htx_nic_devices.py.data/README.txt

 will be executed as ssh will not happen and the test will fail.
 Make sure that there is a separate interface configured with Public IP and is left untouched.

+Please pass these parameters as space spearated values if there are more than one inputts
+host_interfaces: "env2 env5"
+peer_interfaces: "eht1 eth2"
+net_ids: "150 151"
+host_ips: "102.10.10.188 202.20.20.188"